strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LCmeetsAtomicRed/LCAR.md

 We will be picking up where we left off in part 1, in the browser logged into our Lima Charlie web interface.

-To start off we will need to install the plugin for Atomic Red that Lima Charlie offers.
+We will need to install the plugin for Atomic Red that Lima Charlie offers.

 Start by navigating to the "Add-ons" tab in the top right of the web page.